 Do reviews on Google My Business really make a difference?

 Absolutely, online reviews make a difference, and specifically Google My Business reviews.
 84% of people trust online reviews as much as a recommendation from a friend or family member.

 As well, research shows that 5 reviews is the magic number of Google My Business reviews.
 Once your business hits 5 reviews on Google My Business, your business will likely start seeing benefits in organic search results and the “Local Pack” of search results.

 The third way Google My Business review are valuable is because a user must have a Google account to leave a review.
 When an account is attached to an online review it is more likely to be a legitimate review from a real person, not a fake review created by the business owner to make their business look good.
 If your customer wants to remain anonymous, move on to the next customer.
 Don’t spend too much time trying to convince a customer to create an account or to use their real name.
 Ask that customer to leave your business a review on your business’s Facebook page or email you a testimonial you can add on your website, instead.

-How to create a direct link to the Google My Business review box pre-filled with 5 stars
+How to create a direct URL to the Google My Business review box pre-filled with 5 stars

 Google is continually updating all aspects of their products and services.
-The process to create a universal link to the Google My Business review box has change multiple times over the past two years – and the actual name of the service has change many times as well (Google Places, Google+, now Google My Business)
+The process to create a universal URL to the Google My Business review box has change multiple times over the past two years – and the actual name of the service has change many times as well (Google Places, Google+, now Google My Business).

-Creating a universal direct link to the Google My Business review box pre-filled with 5 stars is a little bit of a process, but it is well worth the work.
+Creating a universal direct link URL to the Google My Business review box pre-filled with 5 stars is a little bit of a process, but it is well worth the work.

 - Use incognito mode on Google Chrome.
 Open a new incognito tab.
-Incognito mode ensures you’re not logged in while creating your direct review link so your username/account doesn’t become part of the URL that you send out to clients.
+Incognito mode ensures you are not logged in while creating your direct review link so your username/account doesn’t become part of the URL that you send to clients.